Explore Utah with Wildland Trekking

-We’ve already spent some time boasting about Utah’s splendor in our Explore Zion, Bryce Canyon, and Grand Staircase with Wildland Trekking article, but we have so much more to discuss.
-Utah is an oasis for adventure, and with so much public land and numerous state and national parks to explore, it is no wonder that we have to split up the adventures we offer in this desert wonderland into two posts!
+We’ve already spent some time boasting about Utah’s splendor on our Explore Zion, Bryce Canyon, and Grand Staircase with Wildland Trekking page, but Utah is an almost bottomless pit of adventure.
+With so many public lands and numerous state and national parks to explore, it is no wonder that we have to split up the adventures we offer in this desert wonderland into two pages!

 When to Go

 Visiting Utah is a unique experience, and with each new season, the various corners of the state react differently.
 The landscape in Utah is largely desert, but there are plenty of mountains too.
 These variations in climate make an exact time to go bit difficult to pinpoint because visiting Southwest Utah is far too hot to enjoy in the middle of Summer, but that would be optimal for the mountains up north.

 Another primary consideration is the type of activities you will be doing while you are there.
 Utah has a lot to offer when it comes to outdoor recreation, but our main focus will be on the best times of year to visit Utah for backpacking or hiking.

 You’ll also want to consider your comfort level around large crowds.
 Utah has become increasingly popular within the last few years, but most visitors tend to stick to the Mighty 5 National Parks.
 If you don’t like crowds, finding time to go in the low or shoulder seasons could be ideal.
 However, you may have to deal with less than favorable weather.

 Although it is the hottest time of year, June-August (Summer) usually has the most visitors.
 This is partially due to school being out of session, and planning vacations around when the whole family can visit.